Magento vs. Shopify vs. WooCommerce

 Conclusion: WooCommerce clearly wins this category with a 22% market share.

 Shopify is the easiest among the top eCommerce platforms with its drag-and-drop interface and simple tools.
 In addition, it can guarantee a seamless user experience even to an eCommerce novice developer.

-WooCommerce has its own limitations as a WordPress plugin which makes it challenging for developers to set up the store.
+WooCommerce has its own limitations as a WordPress plugin, which makes it challenging for developers to set up the store.
 First, your website must already be built with WordPress for you to use WooCommerce.
 Installing and configuring the plugin may be a little complex for non-techies.
 Lastly, it doesn’t include some advanced options out-of-the-box compared to the other platforms.

 Unlike Shopify, Magento is not the best option for those who have limited technical knowledge in developing an eCommerce website using it.
-Furthermore, the Magento community needs solid web development and programming skills for users to utilize.
+Furthermore, the Magento community needs robust web development and programming skills for users to utilize.

 Conclusion: Shopify easily wins this category.

 Beyond what these three top platforms can offer, the main drivers of an eCommerce website are its marketability and searchability.
 Almost all internet activity starts with doing a search in a browser.
 Consequently, you’ll have some difficulty running a web store if your customers cannot find or discover your website on the search engine results page.

 Based on ecommerce-platforms.com in-depth analysis, below are the factors that should be aced by Magento, Shopify, and WooCommerce.